Playa Hotels & Resorts (PLYA) Outpaces Stock Market Gains: What You Should Know

-Coming into today, shares of the developer and operator of all-inclusive resorts had lost 11.73% in the past month.
-In that same time, the Consumer Discretionary sector gained 3.44%, while the S&P 500 gained 3.08%.

-Investors will be hoping for strength from Playa Hotels & Resorts as it approaches its next earnings release.
-On that day, Playa Hotels & Resorts is projected to report earnings of $0.12 per share, which would represent a year-over-year decline of 20%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $236.86 million, up 7.04% from the year-ago period.
+Playa Hotels & Resorts will be looking to display strength as it nears its next earnings release.
+In that report, analysts expect Playa Hotels & Resorts to post earnings of $0.34 per share.
+This would mark year-over-year growth of 126.67%.
+Our most recent consensus estimate is calling for quarterly revenue of $236.86 million, up 7.04% from the year-ago period.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $0.53 per share and revenue of $944.55 million.
-These totals would mark changes of +6% and +10.31%, respectively, from last year.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $0.53 per share and revenue of $944.55 million, which would represent changes of +6% and +10.31%, respectively, from the prior year.

-Investors might also notice recent changes to analyst estimates for Playa Hotels & Resorts.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+It is also important to note the recent changes to analyst estimates for Playa Hotels & Resorts.
+Recent revisions tend to reflect the latest near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 6.98% lower.
-Playa Hotels & Resorts currently has a Zacks Rank of #3 (Hold).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 9.6% lower within the past month.
+Playa Hotels & Resorts is holding a Zacks Rank of #3 (Hold) right now.

-Looking at its valuation, Playa Hotels & Resorts is holding a Forward P/E ratio of 14.96.
-Its industry sports an average Forward P/E of 19.27, so we one might conclude that Playa Hotels & Resorts is trading at a discount comparatively.
+In terms of valuation, Playa Hotels & Resorts is currently trading at a Forward P/E ratio of 15.26.
+For comparison, its industry has an average Forward P/E of 20.26, which means Playa Hotels & Resorts is trading at a discount to the group.

-It is also worth noting that PLYA currently has a PEG ratio of 4.36.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Hotels and Motels was holding an average PEG ratio of 1.85 at yesterday's closing price.
+Also, we should mention that PLYA has a PEG ratio of 4.45.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+PLYA's industry had an average PEG ratio of 1.88 as of yesterday's close.

 The Hotels and Motels industry is part of the Consumer Discretionary sector.
-This industry currently has a Zacks Industry Rank of 41, which puts it in the top 17% of all 250+ industries.
+This group has a Zacks Industry Rank of 94, putting it in the top 38% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.